zero-copy-labs/deploy-ui-to-cloudflare/README.md

 6. **PR comments not showing**: Ensure your workflow has the `pull-requests: write` permission.

-7. **"Too many deployments" error**: For projects with too many deployments, we recommend using unique project names per PR (e.g., `pr-{PR_NUMBER}-preview`) rather than reusing the same project for all PRs.
-The action will automatically create these projects as needed.
+7. **"Too many deployments" error**: This action now handles the "too many deployments" error by allowing selective cleanup of old deployments.
+Use the `CLEANUP_OLD_DEPLOYMENTS` flag and `DEPLOYMENT_PREFIX` to manage deployments efficiently without hitting Cloudflare's limits.

 ## License